NunoSempere/nunosempere.com/forecasting/index.md

 ## Forecasting

+> Magic ball tell us all.
+>
+> — Misha Yagudin

+### Samotsvety

 My forecasting group is known as Samotsvety.
 You can read more about it [here](https://samotsvety.org/).

 ### Newsletter

-I am perhaps most well-known for my monthly forecasting _newsletter_.
+I was reasonably well-known for my monthly forecasting _newsletter_.
 It can be found both [on Substack](https://forecasting.substack.com/) and [on the EA Forum](https://forum.effectivealtruism.org/s/HXtZvHqsKwtAYP6Y7).
 Besides its mothly issues, I've also written:

 - [Tracking the money flows in forecasting](https://nunosempere.com/blog/2022/11/06/forecasting-money-flows/)
 - [Looking back at 2021](https://forecasting.substack.com/p/looking-back-at-2021)